Bodera/learnPath_Java/Java_Virtual_Threads_Concurrency/02-Exploring_Virtual_Threads.md

 ## Our goal

-We had discussed already that in the microservices architecture problem, we deal with tons of network calls, often times thread will be blocked, if we try to increase the number of threads then we have to allocate stack size for these threads which is expensive.
+We had discussed already that in the microsservices architecture problem, we deal with tons of network calls, often times thread will be blocked, if we try to increase the number of threads then we have to allocate stack size for these threads which is expensive.

 Let's verify if it's really expensive to create threads.
 Once we know the problem then we can understand the solution better.